toughnoah/blackbean/README.md

   blackbean apply [resource] [flags]

 Flags:
-  -e, --allocation_enable string                   to set allocation enable value, primaries or null -f, --breaker_fielddata string                   to set breaker_fielddata value, such as 60% -r, --breaker_request string                     to set breaker_request value, such as 60% -t, --breaker_total string                       to set breaker_total value, such as 60% -a, --cluster_concurrent_rebalanced string       to set cluster_concurrent_rebalanced value, such as 10 -h, --help                                       help for apply -b, --max_bytes_per_sec string                   to set indices recovery max_bytes_per_sec, default 40 -m, --max_compilations_rate string               to set max_compilations_rate value, such as 75/5m -s, --max_shards_per_node string                 to set max_shards_per_node value, such as 1000 -n, --node_concurrent_recoveries string          to set node_concurrent_recoveries value, such as 10 -i, --node_initial_primaries_recoveries string   to set node_initial_primaries_recoveries value, such as 10 -w, --watermark_high string                      to set watermark_high value, such as 85% -l, --watermark_low string                       to set watermark_low value, such as 90%
+  --allocation_enable string                   to set allocation enable value, primaries or null --breaker_fielddata string                   to set breaker_fielddata value, such as 60% --breaker_request string                     to set breaker_request value, such as 60% --breaker_total string                       to set breaker_total value, such as 60% --cluster_concurrent_rebalanced string       to set cluster_concurrent_rebalanced value, such as 10 --help                                       help for apply --max_bytes_per_sec string                   to set indices recovery max_bytes_per_sec, default 40 --max_compilations_rate string               to set max_compilations_rate value, such as 75/5m --max_shards_per_node string                 to set max_shards_per_node value, such as 1000 --node_concurrent_recoveries string          to set node_concurrent_recoveries value, such as 10 --node_initial_primaries_recoveries string   to set node_initial_primaries_recoveries value, such as 10 --watermark_high string                      to set watermark_high value, such as 85% --watermark_low string                       to set watermark_low value, such as 90%

 Global Flags:
   -c, --cluster string   to specify a es cluster (default "default")